iusrepo/iusrepo.github.io/markdown/faq.md

 maintain.
 If you would like to use php71u with httpd24u, you must use php71u-fpm.

+### How can I report an issue with an IUS package?

+If you think you've discovered a problem with an IUS package, please let us know.
+Locate the appropriate [package source][package-sources]  GitHub repository and open an issue.
+If you are familiar with RPM packaging and know what the fix is, you can send a pull requests.
+If the problem is with the software and not the packaging, we can usually assist in reporting it upstream.
+We also like to determine if Fedora is affected as well, and coordinate the fix there as well.

 ### Can I become an IUS mirror?

 For many years we relied on a network of mirrors to distribute our content.